Please Add Preloader

 Start by clearing the table and cracking a window for steady airflow.
 Next, place a fan to pull air across the work surface and out the room.
 Then set out tools on a washable mat to catch dust and drips neatly.
 Finally, move through prep, base, two thin color coats, and a quick-dry top.

-- Brush on a thin base coat and wait two quiet minutes for the layer to settle.
+• Apply base coat: Brush on a thin layer of breathable base coat and wait two minutes.

 FAQ